faith together: milestones

 Words that Stick

 Third grade children and their parents are given fun and practical tools for opening up their Bibles, and actively participating in stories of our faith with "Words that Stick."
-Children in third grade are given a blessing in worship on this day and presented with their own Spark NRSV Bible, complete with stickers and Bible tabs.
+Children in third grade are given a blessing in worship and presented with their own Spark NRSV Bible.
 Third graders can also memorize the books of the Bible for hand-painted story stones to add to their collection.

 commissioning of acolytes

 With help from parents fourth grade youth are trained as worship greeters, ushers, readers, and acolytes.
 Youth in grades 4 - 8 help ECLC's pastors lead worship each week as commissioned acolytes.
-Commissioned acolytes are also given a special gift, and can memorize the Apostles' Creed for hand-painted story stones.
+Commissioned acolytes are also given a special gift from our sister-church in El Salvador, and can memorize the Apostles' Creed for hand-painted story stones.

-Fifth grade youth and their parents participate in a special hands-on workshop to explore and experience the sacrament of Holy Communion.
+Fifth grade youth and their parents participate in a special hands-on workshop to explore and experience Jesus' Last Supper and the sacrament of Holy Communion.
 Holy Communion is open to all without restriction, so for most fifth graders this will not be in preparation for their first communion.
 Fifth graders are given a blessing and special gift in worship on this day.